peppermintbird/peppermintbird/README.md

 <details>
   <summary>🧰 Toolbox</summary>

   > ℹ As one can expect, many of the following are not mastered.
+I try to focus into one thing at a time.

   | Category               | Tools and Libraries                                                |
   |------------------------|---------------------------------------------------------------------|